Live in Poland (Emerson, Lake & Palmer album)

 Live in Poland is a live album by the progressive rock group Emerson, Lake & Palmer.
 It features a performance in Katowice, Poland, during June 1997.
 The performance was originally released exclusively in Poland in 1997, with a different cover, by Polish music company Metal Mind Productions (the track list was the same as on the Austrian release, with piano solo as a separate track; "Karn Evil 9: 1st Impression, Part 2" was entitled "Welcome Back").
-It would be released internationally for the first time at Austria in 2001, and for the rest of the world during April 2003.
+It would be released in the UK for the first time in September 1999, and in the United States in May 2001.